permguard/permguard/README.md

 - [Permguard Docs](https://community.permguard.com/)
 - [ZTAuth*: Zero Trust AuthN/AuthZ Models and Trusted Delegations](https://spec.ztauthstar.com/)

-**Permguard** rethinks Authorization Beyond the Token.
-From Static Claims to Runtime Trust: Secure, Auditable Decisions for Humans and Workloads.
-Boost SIEM & SOC with Decision Insights.
+**Permguard** is the authorization engine for both worlds: enforce policies on today's systems, enforce continuity on tomorrow's.
+One engine for governance, AI agents, and distributed execution.
 As a `Permguard administrator`, you can create multiple zones and manage multiple ledgers within each zone.

 Simply define your schema's `resources` within your repository and create customized access control policies.
 Resources are organized into schema namespaces.